 Bio

-Saba Khan's multimedia works traffic in the language of memorial, monument and public projects.
-From miniature dioramas of a bureaucrat's boring office, flashing LED of retro sci-fi machines seen at power stations to indigo textile banners honouring peasant revolts, she balance grandeur, artifice and satire in order to explore the cracks in the structures.
-Saba has taught at the National College of Arts, Lahore for 13 years and now teaches at the Chelsea College of Arts as an Associate Lecturer.
-Saba lives and works in London/Lahore.
+Saba Khan’s interdisciplinary work stretches over the fields of art, ecology, performance, colonial histories which come together through expeditions, research and fieldwork.
+The work explores the history and politics of water bodies, flow, fluidity - bodies blocking water and bodies moving along water.
+Saba's multimedia works traffic in the language of memorial, monument and public projects.
+From miniature dioramas of a bureaucrat's boring office, flashing LED of retro sci-fi machines seen at power stations to indigo textile banners honouring peasant revolts; she balances grandeur, artifice and satire in order to explore the cracks in the structures.
+She has taught at the National College of Arts, Lahore for 13 years and now teaches at the Chelsea College of Arts as an Associate Lecturer.
+In 2014 founded Murree Museum Artist Residency that continued as a satirical collective ‘Pak Khawateen Painting Club’ in 2019.
+Saba currently lives and works in between London/Lahore.

 Her work is in the collections of Ford Foundation, Jameel Art Centre, Sharjah Art Foundation, South Asia Art Institute, Servais Collection and Taimur Hassan Collection has been published in the New York Times, Stir World and Asia Art Pacific.